International Aerial Robotics Competition: Participants

-Collegiate teams participating in the IARC have come primarily from the United States and the People's Republic of China, but also from Germany, England, Switzerland, Spain, Canada, Chile, Qatar, Iran, and India.
+Collegiate teams participating in the IARC have come primarily from the United States and the People's Republic of China, but also from Germany, England, Switzerland, Norway, Spain, Canada, Chile, Qatar, Iran, and India.
 Teams range in size from several students, up to twenty or more.
 Both undergraduate and graduate students populate the teams, but some teams have been composed entirely of undergraduates or postgraduates.
 Industry is not permitted to enter, but it may assist the student teams with funding and equipment.